 Are you using chickpeas in your own cuisine?

-On this blog post, I will suggest you two options, both vegan, on how to use chickpeas.
+On this blog post, I will suggest two options to use chickpeas in your kitchen.

 CHICKPEAS COOKED, BOILED, WITHOUT SALT – 1 CUP, 164 gr (1)